 Three semesters after she began this project, Hioureas today designs much of her curriculum around financial literacy, with readings, homework and essay assignments designed to get students thinking about their short, medium and long-range financial goals while improving their English skills.
 A group of English instructors are joining her in the effort, and some math instructors have added financial literacy-based problems to their regular instruction.

 In 2013, California enacted AB 166, mandating that high school students receive financial literacy training before graduating.
 In 2014, the California Community College Chancellor's Office launched a financial literacy campaign with a free online course available to all community college students.

-Inspired by these initiatives, Resnick began reaching out to campus groups that might not ordinarily take her personal finance classes, including Black Collegians, the Veterans Resource Center and this spring, the Adelante Program.
+Inspired by these initiatives, Resnick began reaching out to campus groups that might not ordinarily take her personal finance classes, including Black Collegians, the Veterans Success Center and this spring, the Adelante Program.
 She organizes an Activity Hour workshop with free pizza and a drink, then engages the students in a simple exercise calculating the value of money over time.

 Imagine realizing for the first time that if you stopped paying $16 a day for two packs of cigarettes, in 50 years the money you saved, properly invested, could be worth a million dollars thanks to the magic of compound interest.
 For most students, it's an eye-opener.

 Rocking Financial Literacy